BUSHWALKING ESSENTIAL GEAR

 – Head Torch

-Take some spare batteries even if one set should be enough for the length of the tour.
+Take some spare batteries, even though one set should be enough for the length of the tour, it is better to be prepared.

 COOKING AND WATER